BettercareHealth/bettercare/maternal-mental-health/test-6.md

 	-	They have the same access as everyone else so should have no more difficulties
 	+	The women may not feel worthy of support
 	-	They are supported by the Department of Social Development and so have good access to mental health care
-4. How can a health worker support a woman with few resources?
+4. How can a health or social worker support a woman with few resources?
 	-	Tell her to get a job
 	+	Listen to her, show kindness and respect
 	-	Inform her husband that she needs more care